One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Gliding Windows

 They are similar to picture windows, except you can open them to allow ventilation.
-Gliding windows have large glass areas with a sash that operates horizontally to allow top or bottom ventilation.
+Gliding windows have large glass areas with a horizontal sash to allow top or bottom ventilation.
 The opening and closing mechanisms are the easiest to use among window types.

 Another benefit of installing gliding doors is that they don’t need much maintenance.
-They have fewer parts hence more durable and easy to maintain in the long run.
+They have fewer parts, making them more durable and easy to maintain in the long run.

 Still skeptical about installing garage windows?
 The following advantages may convince you: